rhodyprog4ds/BrownFall20/assignments/02-python-access.md

 For any dataset:
-- try reading it in with the wrong `read_` function and make notes about what happens
+- try reading it in with the wrong `read_` function.
+If you had done this by accident, how could you tell?